apache/incubator-seata/README.md

 ### History

 - **TXC**: Taobao Transaction Constructor.
-Alibaba middleware team start this project since 2014 to meet dirstribuited transaction problem caused by application architecture change from monolithic to microservices.
+Alibaba middleware team start this project since 2014 to meet distributed transaction problem caused by application architecture change from monolithic to microservices.
 - **GTS**: Global Transaction Service.
-TXC as a Aliyun middleware product with new name GTS was published since 2016.
+TXC as an Aliyun middleware product with new name GTS was published since 2016.
-- **FESCAR**: we start the open source project FESCAR based on TXC/GTS since 2019 to work closly with community in the future.
+- **FESCAR**: we start the open source project FESCAR based on TXC/GTS since 2019 to work closely with the community in the future.

 ## Quick Start